torbensko/billboard/README.md

 This program cycles through a mix of user provided content (images, video and text), in manner that is visually captivating.
 It is well suited to foyer and marketing displays.
-For example, the system has been used in a unversity context to display the following:
+For example, the system has been used in a university context to display the following:

 *	The work of a *research group* by showing the details of some of the projects undertaken by the group.
 *	An *undergraduate course* via examples of students work.